exr007/Kerastutorial/README.md

 I personally use Conda, since it makes  handling environments as well as installing the few extra libraries we'll need much simpler.
 Otherwise everything should be pip installable too.

 If you are using Conda, do the following to create a virtual environment with all the required libraries installed:
-- $ conda create --name myenv python=3.6 anaconda keras
+- $ conda create --name myenv python=3.6 anaconda keras jupyter
 - $ source activate myenv

 To deactivate and remove the virtual environment just do: